 Feature Description Wellstyle Extras Program The Wellstyle Extras program is outcomes based, designed for members to take an active approach in managing their lifestyle by providing incentives for meeting health recommendations for identified biometric measures, for participating in telephonic health coaching and/or completing health related activities in an online portal.
 Members can receive up to \$300 per Subscriber per calendar year.
 Each point earned is equal to one dollar.
 Points can be redeemed in \$150 increments.
 Rewards are available as gift cards or a reward checks.
 Points are earned and tracked online.
 Covered dependents eligible to earn points include the Subscriber's covered spouse or domestic partner and any dependent age 18 or older.
 Only the Subscriber will be able to redeem points.
-Points are earned and redeemed on a calendar year basis.
-Points do not roll over from year to year and will expire at the end of each calendar year (by March 31) if not redeemed.
+Points are earned and redeemed on a calendar year basis. • Points do not roll over from year to year and will expire at the end of each calendar year (by March 31) if not redeemed.
 All activities must be completed by December 31st, and rewards redeemed by March 31st.
-After Hours MVP Unit For any of your health concerns, or if you have a question concerning your benefits, from 8:00 am - 8:00pm, Monday through Friday and 8:00am - 4:00pm on Saturday, you may call 1-888-687-6277 and talk with a registered nurse or Customer Care Center representative who will discuss treatment options and answer your health questions.
 Services for deaf and hearing impaired If you are hearing impaired and wish to speak with a Customer Care Center representative please first contact a relay operator at 1-800-662-1220 and then they will call our Customer Care Center (1-888-687-6277) and help you during your conversation with our representative.
 High risk pregnancies MVP's Little Footprints is a special program for women who have had a problem with a past pregnancy or who are at risk for having problems during their current pregnancy.
 You must have at least three months left in the pregnancy to be eligible to participate.
 As part of this program one of our prenatal nurses will call you every month to discuss the progress of your pregnancy and what can be done to help ensure a healthy pregnancy and to answer any questions she may have.
 You or your physician may contact us concerning this program.
 If you feel you might benefit from this program please contact our Customer Care Center at 1-888-687-6277.
 Travel benefit/services overseas As an MVP member you are covered for emergency care anywhere in the world.
 If you or your family member ever have a medical emergency, either outside of our service area or outside of the United States, please go to the nearest hospital or medical facility.
 Please contact our Customer Care Center as soon as possible at 1-888-687-6277 so that we may arrange for any necessary follow-up care that you may need.
 Out-of-Area Student Benefits We offer extended out-of-area coverage for your dependent children up to age 26 as long as your child is a full-time student at an accredited college (full-time means 12 or more credit hours per semester).
 This benefit covers your child for care and services outside of our service area that he or she would normally obtain within our service area such as sick visits, outpatient surgery, and physical therapy.
 This benefit does not include coverage for routine preventive care such as physical exams, immunizations, and elective inpatient hospital services.